johnjackoleary/cfi-commonplace-book/projects/helicopter/Gyro Questions.md

 - Does it need to be hangared?
 - What is the purchase process like?
 - What questions should I be asking that I haven't thought of?
+- How much more expensive to get a certificated model?
+Is it worth it?